Restoration Recovery outpatient addiction treatment logo

 What happened next is the NEJM cohort on the left.
 Researchers followed 2,566 opioid-dependent patients entering treatment before and after the 2010 OxyContin reformulation.
 OxyContin as their primary drug of abuse dropped from 35.6% to 12.8% in 21 months — a real success by the narrow metric the reformulation was designed for.
 But it was a supply-side success without a demand-side answer.
 Two thirds (66%) of patients who had been using OxyContin reported switching to another opioid, with heroin the most common response.
 Heroin use in the same cohort nearly doubled.
 A separate RAND analysis found that states with above-average pre-reformulation OxyContin misuse later saw hepatitis C rates rise by roughly 225%, compared with 75% in lower-misuse states — a fingerprint of the shift to injection heroin use.

 That second chapter matters for every oxycodone patient on this page.
 If you were dependent on OxyContin or Roxicodone in the late 2000s and your access closed, you were one of the people that national statistic was measuring.
 And if you’re still in the illicit market today, the pill supply you’re buying isn’t what it looks like.
 The round blue “oxycodone 30” (M30) tablets circulating as street pills are now dominantly counterfeit pressings made overseas, containing fentanyl rather than oxycodone.
-The same treatment that would have worked twenty years ago still works now — it just has to account for the fact that many patients who think they’ve been using oxycodone have actually been using fentanyl for a long time.
-That changes induction timing, not the destination.
+Treatment that worked twenty years ago still works now — it just has to account for the fact that many patients who think they’ve been using oxycodone have actually been using fentanyl for a long time.
+That mostly changes the induction timing, which your provider sets from your COWS score at intake.

 Sources: Solgama et al., Pharmacoepidemiology of Oxycodone in the USA (Pharmacology Research & Perspectives, 2026; ARCOS 2000–2021); Cicero et al., Effect of Abuse-Deterrent Formulation of OxyContin (NEJM, 2012, N=2,566 cohort); RAND Corporation analysis on hepatitis C post-reformulation (via STAT News, 2019); U.S. Department of Justice press release, The Purdue Frederick Company Pleads Guilty to Misbranding OxyContin (2007); CDC Guideline for Prescribing Opioids for Chronic Pain (2016; updated 2022).